arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 ### Make an MR

 At this point the gather should work through the pipeline.
-For instance you could add an integration test that would run the gather and output the data into Big Query.
-It is not needed to add this integration test as if `manual_test_apify_scrape_and_download` runs and normaliser test pass things should work.
+This has been tested with the use of `manual_test_apify_scrape_and_download` to create the sample data and normaliser test that you did in the previous steps.
+If you want you can also run the local cluster and then run a `gather_flow` through the prefect server (http://localhost:4200) with the correct parameters to see that the gather runs successfully.

-It is however a good idea to make a MR so others can see the changes and give feedback.
+It is a good idea to make a MR so others can see the changes and give feedback.

 ## Steps - Stage 3

-### Add models and migrations
+### Add ORM models and migrations

-Add the models to `api/projects/gathers/<child_type_name>/models.py`.
+Add the ORM models to `api/projects/gathers/<child_type_name>/models.py`.
 Create the alembic migration following the docs in `phiphi/README.md`.
 You will need to import the models in `phiphi/all_platform_models.py`.

 ### Add the schemas for Create and Update

+For the create (POST) and update (PUT) routes, see "Add child routes" below, that will create and update the gather in the platform database you will need to add schemas for these routes.
+They define the allowed fields and types for the request body of the API routes.
+These schemas should be similar to the `Base` schema but should have the fields that are required for the creation and update of the gather.
+For instance the update schema should have all attributes of the schema be optional.
+See the `apify_facebook_posts` example for more information and conventions.

 Add the schemas for `<child_type_name>Create` and `<child_type_name>Update` to `api/projects/gathers/<child_type_name>/schemas.py`.

-See other examples for more information.

 ### Add a seed

+For testing Phiphi creates test data in the platform database.
+This test data is called a seed and this seed data will automatically be added to the db when using the local cluster and for tests that use the fixture `reseed_tables`.
+To add a seed you will need to create a seed file and then call that seed functionality in the entry point `phiphi/seed/main.py`.

-Add a seed file `phiphi/seed/<child_type_name>_gather.py` that creates an gather of the type you are adding.
-Add the call of the seed to `phiphi/seed/main.py`.
-You may need to change other tests like the `test_get_gathers`.
+Add a seed file `phiphi/seed/<child_type_name>_gather.py` that has a function that creates a gather of the type you are adding.
+Add the call of the seed function to `phiphi/seed/main.py`.
+You may need need to update other tests like the `test_get_gathers` which asserts the number of gathers in the database.

 ### Add child routes

+To have the console UI and the admin UI to be able to create and update the gathers of the new type you will need to add routes to the API.
+In Phiphi these routes are called child routes because the child gather routes.
+Adding the child routes will allow the UI to make the correct http requests to the API to create and update the gathers.
+These routes for the API can be added automagically if you follow the conventions of adding correct config to the `child_routes.py` file.

 Add schemas for the gather type to the variable `list_of_child_gather_routes` in `phiphi/api/projects/gathers/child_routes.py` to create the child routes.

+It is a good idea to also add some tests for the routes.
 Add the tests for create and update routes to `phiphi/tests/api/gathers/test_<child_type_name>.py`

 ### Run a full check on local cluster